zjrohrbach/markdown-wkshts/Project_Workday1.md

 You will eventually turn in an annotated bibliography that meets the following requirements:

 1. You should have **three sources**.
-2. Each source should be cited in MLA style. (*We will talk about how to do MLA citations next week*)
+Make sure to keep the links to the sources and copy them into your word document.
-3. Each source should include either a bulleted list of information you will use from that source or a 3-4 sentence paragraph explaining that information **in your own words**.
+2. Each source should include either a bulleted list of information you will use from that source or a 3-4 sentence paragraph explaining that information **in your own words**.

-As you continue to do research, you may find you need more sources.
-You are encouraged to have more than three sources!
-Additional sources, however, do not need to include summaries.
+3. Each source should be cited in MLA style. (*You do not need to do this part now.
+We will talk about how to do MLA citations next week.*)

 **Wikipedia, Google, Yahoo, Dictionary.com, Answers.com, _etc._ do NOT count as sources!!**

 I suggest starting with the "Science in Context" database.
 There is a link in the “Culminating Project” folder on Schoology.
 There is also a link on the AHS Library’s homepage.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM0OTA1NDk1LC0xMjI2ODM3NjU2LDczMD
-k5ODExNl19
+eyJoaXN0b3J5IjpbLTQyNzQ2ODY5MCwtMTIyNjgzNzY1Niw3Mz
+A5OTgxMTZdfQ==
 -->